sblisesivdin/gpaw-tools/installation/venv.md

 Use `gpaw info` to see installation information.
 However, PAW datasets are not installed yet.
 To install them, first create a directory under `~/.gpaw` and then install PAW datasets.

     (gpawenv) $ mkdir ~/.gpaw/gpaw-setups

+for older GPAWs:

     (gpawenv) $ gpaw install-data ~/.gpaw/gpaw-setups/

+for GPAW v25.7.0 and later:

+    (gpawenv) $ gpaw install-data --gpaw ~/.gpaw/gpaw-setups/

 ## Installation of ASAP and KIM for Quick Optimization